-A podiatrist is a university-trained health professional who diagnoses, treats and prevents problems with feet and lower legs.
+A podiatrist is a university-trained and registered health professional who diagnoses, treats and prevents problems with feet and lower legs.

-Podiatrists work in several different settings including private clinics, community health centres and private and public hospitals.
+Podiatrists work in many settings including private clinics, community health centres and public and private hospitals.

 If your child has health or development concerns, health professionals like podiatrists are there to care for your child and help you understand your child’s condition and treatment.
 With the support and expertise of these professionals, you can help your child thrive.

 - foot and lower leg pain, including pain caused by conditions like Sever’s disease, childhood arthritis and double-jointedness